liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Preconditioning.rst

 8. Problem reinitialization

-   If a sequence of problems of the same size is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKREINIT()`, following which a call to :f:func:`FARKBBDREINIT()` may or may not be needed.
+   If a sequence of problems of the same size is being solved using the same linear solver (SPGMR, SPBCG, SPTFQMR, SPFGMR or PCG) in combination with the ARKBBDPRE preconditioner, then the ARKode package can be re-initialized for the second and subsequent problems by calling :f:func:`FARKREINIT()`, following which a call to :f:func:`FARKBBDREINIT()` may or may not be needed.
 If the input arguments are the same, no :f:func:`FARKBBDREINIT()` call is needed.

-   If there is a change in input arguments other than MU or ML, then the user program should call :f:func:`FARKBBDREINIT()` as specified beloe:
+   If there is a change in input arguments other than MU or ML, then the user program should call :f:func:`FARKBBDREINIT()` as specified below: